What to keep in mind while choosing hotel door lock system for your business

 Mechanical door locks

 This type belongs to the simplest locking systems.
 These locks can have different lock cylinder mechanisms, e.g., with reversible or spanner keys.
 They are affordable, as there is a wide range of prices that can be suggested, and the installation is easy.
-However, they can be easily picked, and they are less convenient for elderly and disabled persons.
+However, they can be easily picked, and they are less convenient for elderly and people with disability.

 Thus, the good old key is now rarely used in the hotel industry.